Taut foliations from knot diagrams: Relations with Tait graphs

-\begin{teo} Let $K$ be a knot in $S^3$ with a diagram $D$ and suppose $D$ is not isotopic in $S^2$ to one of the diagrams $D_k$ in Figure \ref{fig: D_k new} or their mirrors.
-Suppose that: \begin{itemize} \item all elements in $\mathcal{C}\cup \mathcal{W}$ are greater than one and at least one is greater than two; \item the graph $\mathscr{G}$ is contractible. \end{itemize} Then $K$ is persistently foliar. \end{teo} \begin{proof}
+\begin{teo} Let $K$ be a knot in $S^3$ with a diagram $D$, and suppose that $D$ has more than one twist region.
+Assume that: \begin{itemize} \item All elements of $\mathcal{C}\cup \mathcal{W}$ are greater than one, and at least one element is greater than two; \item The graph $\mathscr{G}$ is contractible. \end{itemize} Then $K$ is persistently foliar. \end{teo}